pmocz/cfd-comparison-python/README.md

 # cfd-comparison-python
-Comparison of Different Numerical Methods for Computational Fluid Dynamics
+Comparison of various numerical methods for computational fluid dynamics.
+You are encouraged to add your own or improve the schemes below!

 ## Create Your Own Computational Fluid Dynamics Simulations (With Python)